min2ha/ukwa-site/content/target/70832/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home:  The EEA is a much more attractive option than Chequers, the ‘implementation period’, or No Deal

 Argues in favour of the UK remaining at least temporarily in the EEA as an alternative to a "N0 Deal" Brexit or the Chequers blueprint.